MrKillingHunter/Windows-11-to-macOS-transformation-pack/README.md

  19. Change The Configuration As Followed Or Follow The Attached Image At The End
      - In Taskbar, Change Location To Top And Change Icon Size To Small And Enable Dynamic Transparency
      - In Explorer, Change 'Win11 Command Bar' To 'Win7 Command Bar' And Disable 'Mica Effect On Top' As Well As 'Classic Search Box' But Keep 'New Icons'
- 20. After Configuration, Close The App And Head BAck To The Big Sur Folder.
+ 20. After Configuration, Close The App And Head Back To The Big Sur Folder.
 Go Into '4.
 Leftsider'
  21. Simply Move The Leftsider Folder To The 'Move Here' Shortcut.
  22. On Your Keyboard, Press 'Win + R' And Type 'shell:startup'
  23. After That, Create A Shortcut For The Leftsider.exe File In Leftsider Folder(Now In macOS Folder) And Move The Shortcut To The Explorer Window That Opened With The Command Of shell:startup